jackbullen/Learn-Metal/README.md

 ## Sample 7: Texture Surfaces

-The `07-texturing` sample adds the ability to apply a texture (i.e. an image) onto the face of the rendered cubes.
+`07-texturing` adds a texture (image) onto the face of the rendered cubes.

 In order to draw a texture, the code needs 3 things: